stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 a list of direct dependencies and it tries its best to resolve the mess above and give you an environment that works.
 Poetry is another.
 People talk about the two and there's some feud going on because of political and human reason.
-Most people seem to prefer poetry.
+Most people seem to prefer Poetry.

 Some companies, such as Continuum and Enthought, have their own version (conda and edm) which are generally one step above for some additional platform complexities.
 We don't go into that detail here.

-**Which one is better? pipenv or poetry?**
+**Which one is better? pipenv or Poetry?**

 I have no clue and take no stance.
-As I said, people seem to prefer poetry.
+As I said, people seem to prefer Poetry.

-**Ok so the bottom line is to use poetry, that creates an environment so that I can install my dependencies in an environment and then code.**
+**Ok so the bottom line is to use Poetry, that creates an environment so that I can install my dependencies in an environment and then code.**

 Well yes.
 But we haven't even started talking about building yet.
 That is, once you have your code, how do you create something you can release?